-How long does it take before I receive my check after the Application is submitted?
+How soon will I receive my check after the application is submitted?

-It may take up to 6 weeks to receive your check by U.S. mail.
+It may take up to 60 days from the time your application is processed before you receive a check by U.S. mail.

 How do I send the application to the Ohio Propane Council?

 You can email, fax or mail the application in to the Council.
 The info is located on the bottom of page 2 of the application.

 I do not have a printer nor am I tech savvy, and I need a copy of the application.
 Where can I go to get the application?